kinow/nz-osm-server/README.md

 ## Infrastructure

-The infrastructure is compromised of:
+The infrastructure is comprised of:

 * a Postgres database
 * PostGIS extension loaded in Postgres